 You might think that scrubbing vigorously with a hard-bristled toothbrush will help remove more plaque, but in fact, this is not the proper way to brush teeth, and it can be damaging to your teeth and gums.
 Soft or medium bristles should do the job just fine.
 Choose a small brush head that lets you reach your back teeth easily.

 An electric toothbrush may help you brush your teeth more effectively.
 Read about why this is and how to choose the best one for you in our electric toothbrush guide.
 Or, read about the best manual toothbrushes around if you prefer to keep it simple.
+And if you’re looking for a way to reduce your carbon footprint and care for the environment, you may even be interested in eco-friendly options like bamboo toothbrushes, which you can read about in our guide.

 You should replace your toothbrush or brush head every three months, or sooner if you notice the bristles are splaying (this could be a sign you’re brushing too hard).
 Using an old, frayed brush may damage your enamel.